 “Look at that!
 Am I seeing what I am seeing?
 A white baby whale?!”

-It was swimming right along its dark-grayish mother in the Golfo Nuevo, a protected bay along the Atlantic Ocean of the Argentinean coast.
+The baby whale was swimming right along with its dark-grayish mother in the Golfo Nuevo, a protected bay along the Atlantic Ocean of the Argentinean coast.

 “Oh yes, it’s been around for a while.
 It’s an albino whale.
 Quite exceptional of course,” my neighbor informed me.

 I was stunned and fell in love with the place even more than I already had.